pcmarks/ElixirFBP/README.md

 publisher and subscriber in the [Reactive Stream protocol](http://www.reactive-streams.org/).
 A Subscription can limit the number of Information Packets that can be sent from a publisher to a subscriber, that is, "back pressure" can be applied to the publisher.

-The [Elixir Cowboy package](https://github.com/ninenines/cowboy) provides web socket support for both the sending and receiving of frames.
-The module FBPNetwork.FBPHandler is used by Cowboy to parse NoFlo protocol messages and to call the appropriate function in the Runtime, Network, and Graph GenServers.

 # Limitations
 * The components for this runtime are hard-wired in ElixirFBP.
 A "discovery"